Architectural photography can be a long game, waiting for the light to perfectly hit the side of a building.

 Having a portable lighting system with enough power to light a large scene in specific places can be the difference between getting an amazing shot and getting something which may take you hours to achieve in Photoshop.

-For a full list of all the options available for lighting your architectural photography, check out THIS post.
+For a full list of all the options available check out my lighting for architectural photography post.